 If you hold a CCA, you’re eligible to claim a discount to the Climate Change Levy charged on your energy bills — 90% on electricity, 65% on other fuels.

-LG Energy can assist with every part of the CCA process, from the initial application and benchmarking, to carrying out energy audits and putting a reduction plan in place.
-From there was can monitor and report the CCA’s progress with energy reviews and review surveys, to ensure you’re receiving the bill reductions you are entitled to.
+LGE can assist with every part of the CCA process, from the initial application and benchmarking, to carrying out energy audits and putting a reduction plan in place.
+From there we can monitor and report the CCA’s progress with energy reviews and review surveys, to ensure you’re receiving the bill reductions you are entitled to.

 Streamlined Energy & Carbon Reporting (SECR)

 SECR came into force on 1st April 2019.
-It is mandatory for all large quoted and unquoted businesses to report on their energy and greenhouse gas emissions, energy efficiency opportunities/ actions and intensity ratio in the director’s or Energy & Carbon Report.
-This includes LLP’s You will be affected if you meet two or more of these criteria:
+It is mandatory for all large quoted and unquoted businesses, including LLPs, to report on their energy and greenhouse gas emissions, energy efficiency opportunities/actions and intensity ratio in the director’s or Energy & Carbon Report.
+You will be affected if you meet two or more of the following criteria:

-LG Energy can advise and provide a full SECR data process and reporting services.
+LGE can advise and provide full SECR data process and reporting services.

 Energy Savings Opportunities Scheme (ESOS)

-LG Energy can take care of energy audits for you, including data analysis, site surveys, energy reduction recommendations, action plans, reporting and a post-reporting presentation.
+There are many complexities within the scheme, but LGE can take care of the entire process of your behalf to ensure a stress-free submission.
+This includes energy audits, data analysis, site surveys, energy reduction recommendations, action plans, reporting and a post-reporting presentation.

 Energy Performance in Buildings Directive (EPC/DEC)